mrkishi/veonim/docs/readme.md

 ## quick start copypasta config

-Below is a snippet of configuration settings if you just want to quickly try out some Veonim features.
+Below is a copypasta config to quickly get a feel for Veonim.
 It is highly recommended to personalize the settings according to your workflow (especially the keybindings!).
 See the rest of this guide for more info.

 ```vim
 if exists('veonim')